Catherine Nettleton

 Catherine Nettleton CMG OBE (born 13 March 1960) is a British diplomat who has been ambassador to Peru, ambassador to Venezuela, and UK Representative in Taiwan.

 Career

 Catherine Elizabeth Nettleton gained a BA degree from Exeter University and an MA from Manchester University.
 She worked for the Inland Revenue for a year before joining the Foreign and Commonwealth Office (FCO) in 1983.

 She learned Mandarin Chinese and served in British Embassy Beijing 1987–89 and also in 2000–03.
 She also served in British Embassy Mexico City and at the FCO.
 After six months at the Royal College of Defence Studies in 2004, she was Head of FCO Services (Presidencies) 2004–05 (at this time the UK held the presidencies of both the G8 and the EU).
 She was Ambassador to Peru 2006–10 and Ambassador to Venezuela 2010–14.
 In 2015 she became Director of Protocol at the FCO and deputy Marshal of the Diplomatic Corps.
 In 2016 she was appointed as the Representative at the British Office Taipei.
+Nettleton stepped down from her post in Taipei in December 2020.